Tennessee CB Bryce Thompson faces domestic assault charge

 KNOXVILLE, Tenn.
 (AP) - Tennessee cornerback Bryce Thompson has been arrested on a domestic assault charge stemming from an argument with his girlfriend.

 A woman told police the argument began Saturday night after she found another woman’s fake eyelashes in Thompson’s room.
+She said the argument began in Thompson’s dorm room, moved to a stairwell and continued for 10 to 20 minutes.

 Thompson and the woman said they had been dating for four years.

-A witness told police he heard Thompson threatening to slap a woman and yelling that he would “shoot up the school.”
+Witnesses told police they heard Thompson threatening to slap a woman.
+One witness said he heard Thompson yelling that he would “shoot up the school.”

 Police say Thompson acknowledged arguing with the woman but denied making physical contact with her or issuing any threats.